Street Fighter III: Development

 On March 27, 1996, Capcom announced that Street Fighter III was in development during a meeting in Tokyo.
 They later stated that development took more than two years.
-Production at Capcom on the first game in the series started in 1994, and was initially planned to be a separate fighting game franchise entirely.
-Street Fighter II series producer Noritaka Funamizu felt fatigued with the Street Fighter franchise due to dwindling sales on home consoles, and the emerging 3D fighting game market thanks to titles such as Virtua Fighter.
-Capcom however insisted to stick with 2D sprites for their games, and to this end started development on the CPS-3 arcade hardware to support higher color counts for said sprites.
-When executives at the company pushed for a follow-up to II, Funamizu instead wanted to try and make a new game entirely.
-At this point, producer Tomoshi Sadamoto at the company had started work on a game titled New Generation.
+Production at Capcom started in 1994, and was initially planned to be an original fighting game unrelated to the Street Fighter franchise.
+Street Fighter II series producer Noritaka Funamizu felt fatigued with the franchise due to dwindling sales on home consoles, and the emerging 3D fighting game market thanks to titles such as Virtua Fighter.
+Capcom, however, insisted to stick with 2D sprites for their games, and to this end started development on the CPS-3 arcade hardware to support higher color counts for said sprites.
+When executives at the company pushed for a follow-up to II, Funamizu declined as he wanted to develop a new game.
+At this point, producer Tomoshi Sadamoto began working on a game titled New Generation.
 Capcom character designer Akira Yasuda felt that the game's roster lacked personality.
-Additionally he asserted the company was likely going to make the game into a Street Fighter title, and suggested pre-emptively to add that franchise's protagonist Ryu to the game's roster.
-He proved correct, as the game was re-christened Street Fighter III: New Generation.
+Additionally, he asserted the company was likely going to turn it into a Street Fighter title, and suggested pre-emptively to add that franchise's protagonist Ryu to the roster.
+He proved correct, as the game was retitled Street Fighter III: New Generation.

 Though several other characters were also initially considered for inclusion from the Street Fighter II roster, particularly Ken and Chun-Li, the development team instead chose to focus on a mostly original cast.
-This proved some difficulty however for Sadamoto as he felt most of the designs were not as well established as those in II, and had particular difficulty in creating female character designs.
-Yasuda however suggested to make the first female character a ninja, stating "Ninjas are cool!"
-While this led to the creation of Ibuki, another idea suggested was to introduce a character that was "Yuki in Africa" based off model Yuki Uchida.
+This proved some difficulty for Sadamoto, however, as he felt most of the designs were not as well established as those in II, and had particular difficulty in creating female character designs.
+Yasuda suggested to make the first female character a ninja, stating "Ninjas are cool!"
+While this led to the creation of Ibuki, another idea suggested was to introduce a character that was "Yuki in Africa" based on model Yuki Uchida.
 Yasuda designed the character, leading to the creation of Elena, which helped solidify the development team's vision for the rest of the game's roster.
-As development progressed Ken was later also added to the roster.
-Meanwhile when choosing a protagonist, they selected an American character, Alex, as they felt martial arts were more popular at the time in America and wanted to target that audience.
+As development progressed, Ken was later also added to the roster.
+Meanwhile, when choosing a protagonist, they selected an American character, Alex, as they felt martial arts were more popular at the time in America and wanted to target that audience.